 A bit of information about Venus Flytraps and their care in general: Venus Flytraps (VFTs) are native to an area called the Green Swamp, which is near the coast at the border of North and South Carolina.
 The areas where VFTs and most other carnivorous plants usually grow are primarily bogs and fens, where they grow in very moist, acidic, nutrient-deficient soil.
 They have been planted by humans in other locations (Florida, California, even other countries!) and have become naturalized; but the Green Swamp is the only true 'home' for these iconic plants.
 They are heavily protected in the wild, and each individual plant that is poached from the wild is considered a separate felony offense!
 In our opinion, why would anyone want to take one from the wild, when you can get nice healthy plants in pots from PetFlytrap.com!
 While there are many different cultivars (named identical clones of VFTs, like 'B-52' or 'Alien'), they all share the same general characteristics and growing requirements.
 Since these are temperate plants, they do best if given a winter dormancy, similar to what they would get in their native habitat.
+However, if they are given the proper conditions, they can ALSO Be grown quite well as indoor terrarium plants with no dormancy.
 More on that later.

-Regarding general VFT care, they can be grown successfully both outdoors and indoors if provided the appropriate environment.
+Regarding general VFT care, they can be grown successfully both outdoors and indoors; the key is providing the appropriate environment.
 For those with good outdoor growing conditions, place the pot(s) in a shallow saucer or dish.
 For indoor growing, a terrarium, enclosed grow rack, glass vase/bowl, or similar humidity-retaining method will help keep your plants happy and healthy.

 Watering: As with all carnivorous plants, VFTs require pure water of some sort, such as distilled, reverse osmosis (RO), or rain water.
 Bottled water and spring water from the grocery store are not recommended, as these both contain salts and minerals to make them taste better to us humans.
 Regardless of your growing method, keep the soil moist but not waterlogged at all times.
 Do not use tap water or your plant will die over the course of time.
 Treated tap water contains chemicals and dissolved solids which build up in the soil and will certainly affect the health of your carnivorous plant.
 Also, never let your plants dry out; place them, pot and all, in a tray or saucer, and add ¼ to ½ inch of water to the saucer.
 Don't pour the water directly onto the soil, as this can cause the soil to wash up onto the growing point of the plant and stress it.
 Rather, allow the water in the saucer to be absorbed by the soil before you add more water to the saucer, so that moisture can be kept in the soil but the roots have a chance to 'breathe' in between waterings.
 The soil around the base of the plant should always be damp to the touch, but the saucer can and should be allowed to go dry before adding more water.
 Remember: Do NOT let the soil dry out.
 You are better off using tap water if absolutely necessary, rather than letting your plants get too thirsty!
 A quick note if you are growing your plants directly in soil (no pots) in a terrarium: be very careful not to overwater your terrarium...it takes very little water to replace the small amount that evaporates over time!